Top Companion Plants for Growing Juicy, Sweet Strawberries

 Best Strawberry Companion Plants

-Firstly, it's important to note that strawberries thrive in raised garden beds, as they provide the ideal growing conditions for these plants.
+First, it's important to note that strawberries thrive in raised garden beds, as they provide the ideal growing conditions for these plants.

 When planting alongside strawberries, there are many options for strawberry companion plants.

-Here we will cover what to plant with strawberries to keep bugs away and what to plant with strawberries in raised beds
+Here we will cover what to plant with strawberries to keep bugs away and what to plant with strawberries in raised beds.

 Bush Beans